Welcome to LeanAnki.com!

-That’s because my goal right now is to help 1000 college students and beyond become better Anki learners (that includes eliminating procrastination, too) using a principles-based, rather than “tips-based,” approach to Anki.
+That’s because my goal right now is to help 1000 college students and beyond become better Anki learners (which, of course, includes defeating procrastination urges, too) using a systems-based, rather than “hacks-based,” approach to studying.

-In case you’re wondering what the difference between principles/systems and tips, think of it this way:
+In case you’re wondering what the difference between the two approaches, think of it this way:

 So, if principles and systems are your cup of tea, then I think you’ll like my content.